 Parking in Lahaina

 Free parking is elusive in Lahaina.
-Arrival early for free spots (limited to three hours) from the corner of Front Street, Shaw Street, and Luakini Street.
+Arrive early for free spots (limited to three hours) from the corner of Front Street, Shaw Street, and Luakini Street.
 Scattered around town are paid lots from the mountainside of Front Street.